Sand Point, Alaska: Activities

-Many adults spend their time at the local tavern and lounge both owned and operated by the Shumagin Corporation.
-Due to the small community and the lack of entertainment, many newcomers find themselves leaving.
-This includes many of the teachers.

 Fishing industry

 Like most Aleutian communities, commercial fishing drives the local economy.
 The Aleutians' largest fishing fleet is based in Sand Point.
 Trident Seafoods has a major Pacific cod, pollock, salmon and halibut processing plant, and provides fuel and other services.
 Peter Pan Seafoods owns a storage and transfer facility.
 In 1991, New West Fisheries had a floating processor near the city dock for Pacific cod processing.
 Residents in Sand Point have to acquire commercial fishing permits to participate in the fisheries.

 The city completed a major rehabilitation of the Robert E. Galovin Small Boat Harbor in the summer of 2014.
 The harbor can hold more than 150 boats in permanent slips, as well as transient vessels.
 There is also a new boat harbor on the waterfront next to the small boat harbor and City dock.
 This harbor was built by the Borough and Army Corps of Engineers, but does not have any floats.